-When a student has an accident, whether on campus or off campus at a school-related activity, the faculty member in charge or witnessing the student's accident must complete the LCSB approved Accident Report, turning it in to the Senior Executive Assistant before the end of the day of the accident.
-The accident report is then reviewed by the administration and submitted to LCSB Risk Management within 24 hours.
+When a student, faculty/staff, or visitor has an accident/incident, whether on campus or off campus at a school-related activity, the faculty/staff member present during the accident/incident must complete the LCSB approved form.
+The form is submitted to LCSB Risk Management within 24 hours.
 No copies are to be made for the school as per LCSB policy regarding confidentiality.
-Additionally, accidents at the Instructional Service Center shall be reported to Lake Sumter State College's Campus Security.
+Additionally, when incidents occur at an Institutional Service Center, personnel at the location shall be made aware.